CHERTS/ansible-zabbix-agent-dbmon/README.md

 * zabbix_agent_server
 * zabbix_agent_serveractive (When using active checks)

 The `zabbix_version` is optional.
 The latest available major.minor version of Zabbix will be installed on the host(s).
 If you want to use an older version, please specify this in the major.minor format.
-Example: `zabbix_version: 5.0` or `zabbix_version: 4.4`.
+Support only: `zabbix_version: 5.0`.

 The `zabbix_agent_server` (and `zabbix_agent_serveractive`) should contain the ip or fqdn of the host running the Zabbix Server.